rimutaka/posts/db-clustering/database-diff-visualisation.md

 ![matrix of all dbs](cust-dbs-matrix-zoom.png)

 1. Copy results of `select * from tDbSimilarityScore order by db1, score desc` into a blank Excel spreadsheet.
-2. Choose your comparison metric, e.g. *score*, and delete the others.
+2. Choose your comparison metric, e.g. *Score*, and delete the others.
 You should have 3 columns left: *DB1*, *DB2*, *Score*
 3. Create a pivot table in a new worksheet (click top menu *Insert*, then *Pivot table* on the far left)
 4. Drag column names (*DB1*, *DB2*, *Score*) inside the pivot table field panel to arrange them into a matrix.

   ![pivot fields](pivot-menu.png)
-  * You should get a matrix view similar to the one above, except for colouring.
+  * You should now see a matrix view similar to the one above, but with no colouring.
-5. Select all the cells with *Score* values inside the matrix and add colour conditional on the cell's value (click on top menu *Home*, *Conditional Formatting*, *Colour Scales*)
+5. Select all the cells with *Score* values inside the matrix and add colour, conditional on the cell's value (click on top menu *Home*, *Conditional Formatting*, *Colour Scales*)

-In the following example we compared only shared databases using different metrics.
+In the following example we compared shared databases using different metrics:
 * **Score**: how similar they are in their intent
 * **ScoreSquared**: same as above, but more spread out
 * **ScoreHash**: code divergence between similar DBs